docker-mailserver/docker-mailserver/docs/content/contributing/issues-and-pull-requests.md

 Maintainers take the time to improve on this project and help by solving issues together.
 It is therefore expected from others to make an effort and **comply with the rules**.

+### Filing a Bug Report

+Thank you for participating in this project and reporting a bug.
+Docker Mail Server (DMS) is a community-driven project, and each contribution counts.
+Maintainers and moderators are volunteers that need you to fill this template with accurate information in order to help you in the best and quickest way.
+We will have to label your request with `meta/no template - no support` if your request is sloppy and provides no way to help you correctly.

+Markdown formatting can be used in almost all text fields.
+The description will tell you if this is not the case for a specific field.

+Be as precise as possible, and if in doubt, it's best to add more information that too few.

+We provide official support for all options not marked with "not officially supported" or "unsupported".
+When something is "not officially supported", support for these cases is dependent on specific maintainers.

 ## Pull Requests

 !!! question "Motivation"